theocharides/boston_sim/README.md

 ## Simulation

-Simulation settings are config-driven: edit `development_sim.yaml` to set housing allocation totals and the number of model times steps.
-The config also controls development scoring weights, and walkability radius.

 `run_development_sim.py` runs the simulation in three steps per time period:
 1. Calculate development opportunity and allocate units within parcel capacity.
 2. Recompute neighborhood walkability after the new units are placed, with